mff-uk/sparqless/docs/configuration.md

 # Configuration

-This page reviews and explains all available configuration options in SPARQL2GraphQL.
-Before you explore the individual configuration options, it is recommended that you familiarize yourself with the basic concepts in SPARQL2GraphQL described [here](overview.md).
+This page reviews and explains all available configuration options in SPARQLess.
+Before you explore the individual configuration options, it is recommended that you familiarize yourself with the basic concepts in SPARQLess described [here](overview.md).

 ## General configuration